 Increased risk of serious infections in inflammatory joint diseases

 Cand.
 Med.
-Ingrid Egeland Christensen has recently completed her doctorate at the Diakonhjemmet Hospital and the research center REMEDY.
-The dissertation, Serious infections in patients with inflammatory joint diseases, sheds light on the increased risk of serious infections in patients treated with biological drugs.
+Ingrid Egeland Christensen has recently completed her doctorate at Diakonhjemmet Hospital and the research center REMEDY.
+Her thesis, Serious infections in patients with inflammatory joint diseases, highlights the increased risk of serious infections in patients treated with biological drugs.

-In the picture you see, from left, Tore Kvien, Siri Lillegraven, Ingrid Egeland Christensen, head supervisor Sella Arrestad Provan and Till Uhlig.
+In the picture you see, from left, Tore Kvien, Siri Lillegraven, Ingrid Egeland Christensen, main supervisor Sella Arrestad Provan and Till Uhlig.

 Christensen's research shows that patients with inflammatory joint diseases, who are treated with biological drugs, have a significantly higher risk of serious infections.

-Biological drugs are central to the treatment of inflammatory diseases of the joints and intestines.
-At the same time, the drugs dampen the immune system and increase the risk of a common infection becoming serious.
+Biologic drugs are central to the treatment of inflammatory diseases of the joints and intestines.
+At the same time, the drugs suppress the immune system and increase the risk of a common infection becoming serious.

-- These patients receive clear information that they must take a break from the medication if they get an infection, says Christensen.
+– These patients receive clear information that they must take a break from their medications if they get an infection, says Christensen.

 Higher risk than the general population

-The research shows that the risk of serious infections is twice as high as in the general population.
-It also seems that the risk remains high while one is undergoing treatment.
-Patients with rheumatoid arthritis are also at greater risk of infections compared to those with psoriatic arthritis or spondyloarthritis.
+Research shows that the risk of serious infections is twice as high as in the general population.
+It also appears that the risk remains high while on treatment.
+Patients with rheumatoid arthritis are also at higher risk of infections compared to those with psoriatic arthritis or spondyloarthritis.

 Research influences clinical practice

 Christensen's research has already influenced the treatment of patients with inflammatory joint diseases at Diakonhjemmet Hospital.
-Increased awareness of the risk of infection has strengthened the awareness of vaccinating patients receiving biological treatment to prevent an infection from becoming serious.
+Increased awareness of infection risk has strengthened awareness of vaccination in patients receiving biological treatment to prevent an infection from becoming serious.

 COVID-19 and vaccination response

-During the COVID-19 pandemic, Christensen participated in a study that investigated how patients with inflammatory diseases responded to corona vaccination.
-The study showed that these patients had a weaker antibody response and lost the antibodies faster than healthy people.
+During the COVID-19 pandemic, Christensen participated in a study that examined how patients with inflammatory diseases responded to the coronavirus vaccination.
+The study showed that these patients had a weaker antibody response and lost their antibodies more quickly than healthy individuals.
 The findings have contributed to recommendations for more frequent vaccination doses for this patient group.

-Although Christensen is now looking forward to working in the clinic full-time, she has a strong desire to continue with clinical research in the future.
+Although Christensen now looks forward to working in the clinic full-time, she has a strong desire to continue with clinical research in the future.

-- REMEDY is an internationally recognized research centre, and it is certainly something I would like to be a part of again, in the long term, she says.
+– REMEDY is an internationally recognized research center, and it is definitely something I would like to be a part of again, in the long term, she says.

 More about the doctorate

 Cand.
-Med, Ingrid Egeland Christensen (PhD) defended her dissertation on 25 September 2024.
-Before she defended her doctoral thesis, she gave her trial lecture, with the stated topic: "Risks of malignancy due to rheumatoid arthritis and the modification of risk associated with disease‐modifying antirheumatic drug therapy”.
-The doctorate is affiliated with the University of Oslo, Department of Clinical Medicine.
+Med, Ingrid Egeland Christensen (PhD) defended her doctoral thesis on 25 September 2024.
+Before defending her doctoral thesis, she gave her trial lecture, with the stated topic: “Risks of malignancy due to rheumatoid arthritis and the modification of risk associated with disease‐modifying antirheumatic drug therapy”.
+The doctoral degree is affiliated with the University of Oslo, Department of Clinical Medicine.

-Christensen's doctoral work was supervised by Sella Aarrestad Provan, Till Uhlig, Tore Kvien and Siri Lillegraven.
-The assessment committee consisted of Kevin Winthrop, Mari Hoff and Berit Flatø, while the defense supervisor was Erik Øie.
+Christensen's doctoral thesis was supervised by Sella Aarrestad Provan, Till Uhlig, Tore Kvien and Siri Lillegraven.
+The assessment committee consisted of Kevin Winthrop, Mari Hoff and Berit Flatø, while the defense chair was Erik Øie.

 Berit Flatø, Kevin Winthrop, Ingrid Egeland Christensen, Mari Hoff and Erik Øie

-A doctorate from Diakonhjemmet hospital and the REMEDY centre
+A doctorate from Diakonhjemmet Hospital and the REMEDY Center

-The doctoral work is based on the Diakonhjemmet hospital and the REMEDY centre.
-In addition, there has been close collaboration with the department of gastroenterology at Akershus University Hospital in connection with the planning and implementation of the Nor-vaC study.
+The doctoral work is based at Diakonhjemmet Hospital and the REMEDY Center.
+In addition, there has been close collaboration with the Department of Gastroenterology at Akershus University Hospital in connection with the planning and implementation of the Nor-vaC study.
 It is also important to highlight all departments that have been and are involved in the NOR-DMARD study.

-The purpose of this doctoral project has been to map the incidence and to investigate the risk of serious disease in patients with inflammatory arthritis disease.
+The purpose of this doctoral project has been to map the incidence and to investigate the risk of serious illness in patients with inflammatory arthritis.

-She explains that they also wanted to investigate when there is the greatest risk of serious infections after the patient has started treatment with a biological medicine.
+She explains that they also wanted to investigate when the risk of serious infections is greatest after the patient has started treatment with a biological drug.

 – We have therefore compared the incidence and risk between patients with arthritis and the control population and compared the risk between different types of inflammatory joint disease during treatment with biological drugs, she explains.